calebbbbs/wavepool/README.md

 ```

-> A spotify companion & a powerful utility for sharing songs through spotify with your friends
+> A Spotify companion app to bring the community aspect back to Spotify.
+Share music with friends, add recommendations to your queue and so much more.
+The songs your recommend will dictate your score, so break out those deep cuts for your friends to explore.

 # Getting Started